 Pen Pressure sensitivity is the ability to draw thick and thin lines or dark and lighter shades of the line by applying more pressure on the Drawing tablet.

 The Drawing Tablets comes in 3 pressure ranges 1024, 2048 and 8192.

-Theoretically more the pen pressure, the better would be the outcome, but in Practical uses you won’t find much of difference.
-But while getting a tablet we should consider getting a tablet with higher range of pen pressure.
+Theoretically more the pen pressure, the better would be the outcome, but in Practical uses, you won’t find much of difference.
+But while getting a tablet we should consider getting a tablet with a higher range of pen pressure.